asmuth/clip/fnordmetric-doc/documentation/chartsql_timewindow.md

      90     | 999

-Now let's GROUP OVER TIMEWINDOW on this table with a 40 second window and a 10 second step to produce a moving average
+Now let's GROUP OVER TIMEWINDOW on this table with a 40 second window and a 10 second step to compute a moving average

     SELECT time, mean(value) FROM ...
 GROUP OVER TIMEWINDOW(40, 10)